lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-make eventlistener for sign up work event show info creating more than once on multiple clicks user can sign up for an event - need button to render form with name.
+user post to adapter from player form
 .catch errors for fetch requests drop users event_id column? fix times display for events